eira-fransham/bevy-mod-richter/README.md

 refactoring work is ongoing some things may be broken temporarily.
 Started as a quick project to make Richter run on macOS, but ended up with over 8500 lines added and 7000 lines removed.

 As a part of the port, I heavily refactored the code to work closer to how Bevy expects things to work.
-Nice features that in my [previous Quake-related project](https://github.com/eira-fransham/goeld) I had to implement manually - specifically, tonemapping/HDR and pipelined rendering.
+This means that I can get features for free that in my [previous Quake-related project](https://github.com/eira-fransham/goeld) I had to implement manually - specifically, tonemapping/HDR and pipelined rendering.
 The audio system has also been completely overhauled, and I even implemented a rewrite of Bevy's default audio framework to allow adding custom DSP effects using [`fundsp`](https://github.com/SamiPerttu/fundsp).
 The way that it is currently written is very different from [`bevy_fundsp`](https://github.com/harudagondi/bevy_fundsp), which is essentially just a helper for writing DSP output to a buffer and then sending that buffer to Bevy's normal audio systems.
 All audio can now be retargeted on a per-sound basis, meaning game audio could have reverb applied while the menu audio could be left unchanged.
 The project for that is at [`bevy-mod-dynamicaudio`](https://github.com/eira-fransham/bevy-mod-dynamicaudio).
 The audio effects in the build of the game at time of writing are a subtle reverb and filter delay, but most importantly I have added a limiter so that the game audio doesn't completly blow the speakers out when there are more than a couple of sounds playing at once.

 ![alt tag](content/bevy-mod-richter.gif)